One of the common questions new limited liability company (LLC) owners have is — how do I get paid from my LLC?

 Request tax advice from CPA if you're paying yourself from an LLC that's not making any money to evaluate your income and expenses.
 Paying yourself in such a case can leave you short on cash and struggling to pay some other dues.

-2. Multi-member LLC: Take an owner’s draw or use guaranteed payments
+2. Multi-member LLC: Owner’s draw or use guaranteed payments

 A multi-member LLC is taxed as a partnership by default.
 Partners are not considered employees and can’t receive a salary.